Pokhara Rangasala

 The Pokhara Rangasala (पोखरा रङ्गशाला) is a multi-purpose stadium in Pokhara, Gandaki Province, Nepal.
-It has a capacity of 16,500 spectators.
+It has a capacity of 18,500 spectators.
 The venue is located to the south of Pokhara at Rambazaar on the eastern bank of Seti river.

 History

-The facility comprises a football stadium surrounded by an athletics track of 400m, one 7-A side football ground, a volleyball court, a basketball court, cricket ground and covered hall for games like badminton, karate and other indoor sports.
-The administrative building of Kaski district sports office and ANFA Kaski lies here.
-It is the only venue in Nepal beside Dasarath Rangasala Stadium to host international football matches and beside Tribhuvan University International Cricket Ground to host international cricket matches.
+The facility comprises a football stadium surrounded by an athletics track of 400m, one 7-a side football ground, a volleyball court, a basketball court, a cricket ground and covered hall for badminton, table tennis, karate, judo, wrestling, boxing, mixed martial arts and other indoor sports.
+The administrative buildings of Kaski district sports office and ANFA Kaski are located here.
+It is the only venue in Nepal beside Dasarath Rangasala Stadium to host international football matches.
 The stadium has hosted several international friendly matches of the Nepal national football team.

-The other facilities near the stadium are used to host volleyball, basketball, cricket, wrestling, boxing and badminton.